Vitals Today

 Although it is a safe medication, Flumil should not be given to children under 2 years of age, nor to people who are allergic to acetylcysteine or any of its excipients.

-Mucus volume may increase during treatment.
-If the patient is unable to expel it independently, bronchoaspiration or postural drainage may be required.
+During treatment, mucus volume may increase.
+If the patient is unable to clear it independently, bronchoaspiration or postural drainage may be necessary.
+Intravenous administration should be performed with caution.
+Adverse reactions may occur if injected too rapidly or in high doses.

 Special cases: asthma, pregnancy and intolerances

 People with bronchial asthma should be under close medical supervision during treatment.
 There is a risk of bronchospasm or allergic reaction.
+Caution is also advised in patients with a history of gastric ulcer or histamine intolerance.

 During pregnancy and breastfeeding, its use should be supervised by a physician.
 Although no toxicity has been demonstrated, available information remains limited.